-To summarise, evidence has verified systematic gender differences between blind and non-blind assessments favouring girls from Israel, Norway, France, Denmark, Greece, United Kingdom, and Sweden.
+To summarize, evidence has verified systematic gender differences between blind and nonblind assessments favoring girls from Israel, Norway, France, Denmark, Greece, the United Kingdom, and Sweden.
 This difference varied across subjects.
-Similarly, evidence has uncovered systematic differences between blind and non-blind assessments that favors natives and work against students with immigrant status in England and Denmark.
+Similarly, evidence has uncovered systematic differences between blind and nonblind assessments that favor natives and work against students with immigrant status in England and Denmark.
 Finally, evidence from Denmark, India, and the United Kingdom suggests that students from disadvantaged backgrounds are less generously marked by their teachers.
-The consequences of these systematic differences between external and internal assessments are discussed later.

 Notably, in most of the studies cited, standardized blind tests were used as the unbiased benchmark.
 However, statistics showing mean differences in standardized blind tests by gender, socioeconomic background, and origin are often used as a basis to hypothesize that these assessments also suffer from systematic biases.
 While biases cannot be inferred from such mean differences, disproving that these assessments are biased is also difficult.
 One imperfect approach to study this question is to assess the correlation between blind test scores and other (real) outcomes.
-If the assessment systematically discriminates against a group, the correlations would under-predict the outcomes for this group.
+If the assessment systematically discriminates against a group, the correlations would underpredict the outcomes for this group.
 Another strategy is to compare the change in the explanatory power of test scores with and without controlling for some of these group characteristics.
 Ideally, the predictive power should be unaffected by adding controls for student background.
-All these tests are far from perfect, but Sackett and Kuncel [2018] discussed the various findings and approaches found in research on biases by gender, socioeconomic background, and origin and concluded that the "overwhelming conclusion across decades of research is that tests are not biased against women and racial/ethnic minority group members in their use in predicting subsequent academic performance" and that "there is now extensive evidence countering both the claim that admissions tests measure nothing but SES and the claim that the apparent predictive power of admissions tests is an artifact that disappears when SES is controlled" [Sackett and Kuncel, 2018].
+All these tests are far from perfect, but Sackett and Kuncel (2018) discussed the various findings and approaches found in research on biases by gender, socioeconomic background, and origin and concluded that the "overwhelming conclusion across decades of research is that tests are not biased against women and racial/ethnic minority group members in their use in predicting subsequent academic performance" and that "there is now extensive evidence countering both the claim that admissions tests measure nothing but SES and the claim that the apparent predictive power of admissions tests is an artifact that disappears when SES is controlled" (Sackett & Kuncel, 2018).